freshworks/crayons/CONTRIBUTING.md

 ## How to Contribute

-Crayons have a predefined set of components, As a developer, you can not only use the components in your projects, you can also contribute to Crayons as it falls under MIT license and we welcome all contributions, small or big.
+Crayons has a predefined set of components.
+As a developer, you not only can use the components in your projects but you can also contribute to Crayons, as it falls under a MIT license.
+We welcome all contributions, big or small.

 ### Contributing usually requires one or more of the following steps

 1. Forking and setting up
-2. Raise issues towards the repo
+2. Raising issues towards the repo
-3. Fixing existing or a new issue
+3. Fixing an existing issue
 4. Creating a new component

 ### Setup the local environment